 - nonstick cooking spray

 - cinnamon sugar

-One thing I learned making fruit salsas, is that the smaller the dice down, the more flavors you can get on a chip.
-Large chunks are really very good, but keep in mind they can roll off easily from your chips.
+- One thing I learned making fruit salsas, is that the smaller the dice down, the more flavors you can get on a chip.
+Large chunks of fruit are really very good to eat and great for fish like this Mango Salsa Recipe, but keep in mind they can roll off easily from your chips.
 If you want a really fine fruit salsa, just cut down much smaller and even consider cutting the blueberries in half if they are large.

 Homemade Cinnamon Chips

 Unlike the crunchy homemade corn tortillas, these flour homemade cinnamon sugar chips are less oily.
 They are not really chips you eat by themselves but are less sweet, making them a perfect balance for this really sweet fruit salsa.

 - Preheat oven to 350 and line a baking sheet with parchment paper (optional).

 - Spray parchment paper with nonstick cooking spray.